 Honestly?
 We’d never thought to put cabbage in the oven.
 Until now.
 And now that we’ve experienced oven roasted red cabbage, we’re sad it took us this long to figure it out.
 Just slice it, slick it with olive oil, and slide it in the oven.
 The longer the cruciferous veggie stays exposed to heat, the crisper it gets.
-Spectacular side with roast chicken or pork or even noodles or grain bowls or, gosh, so many things!
-Let us know how you intend to serve it in a comment below.–Renee Schettler Rossi
+Spectacular side with roast pork loin or even noodles or grain bowls or, gosh, so many things!–Renee Schettler Rossi

-- 1 medium head red cabbage (about 3 pounds or 1.4 kg), cored and outer leaves removed, cut into bite-size pieces (about 16 cups)
+- 1 medium head red cabbage, cored and outer leaves removed, cut into bite-size pieces (about 16 cups)

 - 1 1/2 tablespoons apple cider or balsamic vinegar (optional)

 - Preheat the oven to 425°F (220°C).
 Have a couple rimmed baking sheets handy.

 - Place the cabbage pieces in a bowl with the oil and gently toss to combine, not worrying if the chunks of cabbage separate into individual leaves.
 Spread the cabbage in a single layer on the baking sheets.

 - Roast until the thinner leaves are crisp and the desired degree of brown at the edges, 10 to 40 minutes, depending on the thickness of the cabbage leaves.
 Keep an eye on any thin cabbage leaves as you may need to remove them from the sheet pan early if they start to get too crisp and brown.

 - Honestly?
 The crisper the cabbage, the better it tastes.
 Just be forewarned you’ll lose some of that vibrant and rich jewel-toned hue.